howaboutudance/DataStructures/LABs/LAB3/readme.md

 LAB3
 =====

-Included is most of LAB3.
-If you open this then that means I haven't finished adding the iterator yet.
-I just want to submit things to feel like I am making progress.
-I appreciate your patience
+The make file is only for the test.cc and and bst.h

+I didn't make a makefile for the bst2.h and itera.cc I am still trying to make the iterator...
+I apologize.